 Spend more on tires.
 The chances of punctures are greatly increased because one side of the tire undergoes a lot of tear.
 If you plan on inclining your wheels then be prepared to spend extra for tires and maintenance.

 If you think that it is only the tires that are affected when you have tilted inclined wheels then you have more maintenance costs coming.
 All the components of the driveshaft – wheel bearings, CV joints, bushes – are all designed to be used when the wheels are at a certain angle.
 Excessive negative camber puts pressure on these joints.

 Cars are designed to have a level of negative camber.
 This is vital when you are cornering.
 But, when you incline you wheels too much you are putting too much pressure on the parts of the wheel that are in contact with the ground.
 At extreme speeds, this can cause your driveshaft to fail further causing accidents.

 Very inclined wheels also have problems when steering.
 The steering cannot reach full lock because the geometry used to design them did not factor in extreme negative camber.
 Drivers will also experience problems with other safety aids like the ABS and VSC.

 The sensors for the ABS are designed for wheels that are aligned in a certain way.
-When you adjust this alignment and have excessive negative camber you reduce their effectiveness.
+When you adjust this alignment and have excessive negative camber, you reduce their effectiveness.
 This causes problems whenever your car is losing traction during rainy and snowy seasons.

 Tilted inclined wheels make for cool cars.
 The main reason many people adjust their tires to accommodate excessive negative camber is for aesthetic value.
 The inclined tires do not in any way improve the performance of the car.
-In fact, they may cause you more in terms of repairs.
+In fact, they may cost you more in terms of repairs.
 Your driveshaft and tires are under enormous pressure and this may cause them to fail.